Cottage Cheese Egg Bake (Breakfast Casserole)

-If you’re looking for an easy cottage cheese egg casserole that’s protein-packed and weekday-friendly, this one’s for you!
-With sharp cheddar, ham, and roasted red pepper it has a fluffy, satisfying texture; plus everything comes together in one bowl with no pre-cooking!
+If you’re looking for an easy cottage cheese egg bake casserole that’s protein-packed and so easy, this one’s for you!
+With sharp cheddar, ham, and roasted red pepper it has a fluffy, satisfying texture; plus everything comes together in one bowl with no pre-cooking.
 It’s just the thing for make-ahead breakfasts or special occasion mornings.

 5 star review